-Magnetic resonance imaging is becoming more commonly used for the evaluation of the previously mentioned parameters and in the identification of the level of the left-to-right shunt.
+Magnetic resonance imaging is becoming common in the evaluation of previously mentioned parameters and in the identification of the level of the left-to-right shunt.

 It is possible to use magnetic resonance imaging to define the type of VSDs in patients with accompanied complex lesions.